Our business development guide will help you have a better understanding and provide you with the tools to succeed in this field!

 - Business development

-supports sales achieving its goals.
-We do this by identifying business opportunities, generating leads, assessing their needs and delivering qualified opportunities
+supports sales in achieving its goals.
+We do this by identifying business opportunities, generating leads, assessing their needs, and delivering qualified opportunities

 its duty is to accompany prospects through the customer journey and to generate revenue.

 Basically, the crucial point is that we play in different stages of the customer journey.